davidOlumofin9/words_of_affirmation/README.md

-Affirmation Generator
+#Quotes Generator

-A lightweight web application designed to deliver instant positivity.
-Clicking the button asynchronously requests a random positive affirmation from a public API and renders it instantly to the page.
+A lightweight web application designed to deliver instant motivation.

+Clicking the button pulls a random quote from the collection and renders it instantly to the page with a dynamic color change.
- Key Features
+🚀 Key Features
-Instant Good Vibes: One click pulls a new affirmation.
+Instant Inspiration: One click pulls a new quote instantly.Dynamic Colors: Text colors update automatically with every single interaction.

-Modern JS: Built using straightforward, linear asynchronous JavaScript (async/await) and the native Fetch API.

-Minimalist UI: Clean, responsive interface focusing purely on the affirmations.
+Modern JS: Built using straightforward, linear JavaScript logic.Minimalist UI: Clean, responsive interface focusing purely on the quotes.

- Tech Stack
-Frontend: HTML5, CSS3, Vanilla JavaScript
+Tech StackFrontend: HTML5, CSS3, Vanilla JavaScriptData Source: Quote collection

-Data Source: Public Affirmations API